Why should you depend on your managed IT service provider for every minor update that you need to make to your Drupal 8 core?

 As you can see for yourself, no matter which one of the three methods you might go for, updating your Drupal 8 core is no rocket science.
 It's no super complicated procedure that you, as a Drupal 8 website admin/owner can't perform it yourself.

 Have you already tried any one of these methods?
 Have you encountered any unexpected errors?
-If so, do share your experience in the comments below so that we can identity the “culprit” and come up with a solution for your specific updating case!
+If so, do share your experience in the comments below so that we can identify the “culprit” and come up with a solution for your specific updating case!